facebookresearch/nevergrad/docs/machinelearning.md

 # Similar, but with a noisy case: typically a case in which we train in reinforcement learning.
+# This is about parameters rather than hyperparameters.
+TBPSA is a strong candidate in this case.
+# We do *not* manually average over multiple evaluations; the algorithm will take care of averaging or reevaluate
+# whatever it wants to reevaluate.

 print(" ")
 print(" ")